Achievable logoAchievable logo

 Feedback

-Improved psychological skills can enhance performance on sporting courts and in training rooms and practice fields.
+Improved psychological skills can enhance performance in competition, training, and practice.
 These techniques can also transfer to other areas of life, such as business, academics, and social interactions.

-Just as physical, technical, and tactical skills can be taught, learned, and practiced, psychological skills require consistent training to generate long-term behavioral change.
-The following sections introduce key psychological skills that can be integrated into training to improve overall performance.
+Just as physical, technical, and tactical skills can be taught, learned, and practiced, psychological skills also require consistent training to produce long-term behavioral change.
+The following sections introduce key psychological skills you can integrate into training to improve overall performance.

 Relaxation techniques to control arousal and anxiety

-Several techniques can help athletes manage their psychological processes through relaxation.
+Several techniques can help athletes manage psychological processes through relaxation.
 Relaxation techniques are designed to:

 • Reduce physiological arousal